vvoelz/HPSandbox/paper/paper.md

 # Summary

+The two-dimensional "hydrophobic-polar" (HP) model of Chan and Dill is a simple statistical mechanical model designed to capture the basic physics protein folding.
+It has been used extensively to study basic principles governing the energy landscape of proteins, kinetics and pathways of folding, the designability of protein sequences, and the performance of global optimization algorithms.
+The HP model is a 'toy'

+The thermodynamics of the HP model is completely determined by the sequence

+The model is useful because
+*

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
+modforces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
 The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
 The field of "galactic dynamics," which aims to model